Music, Copyright and Teaching

 The rules for including films in Lecture Capture are much more complex.
 Whole films or clips can be included if they are available from Kanopy are copies of broadcast.
 The Copyright Office is currently investigating other options for including films in Lecture Capture.
 If you wish to include films, please contact the Copyright Office to discuss your needs.

 Music and other material can be made available to students online via the LMS using Readings Online, Subsonic or Kanopy.
 This is the only way to ensure that content being uploaded is copyright compliant.
 Library staff will check all material uploaded for copyright compliance and manage all the administrative requirements such as providing citations and copyright warning notices for material.

 The following limits apply when making material available online (as well as for print coursepacks and handouts).

 Sheet music, images and text (e.g. book chapters or journal articles)

 Copies of sheet music and text can be made available but only 10% of the total number of pages or 1 chapter.
 If the work is not commercially available, e.g. it is out or print, more than 10% can be made available.

 Where material is available electronically either via one of the Library’ databases or a public website, a link can be provided.
-There are several Libguides available to assist with finding and using suitable databases, see the Quick links sections.
+There are a number of Libguides available to assist with finding and using suitable databases, see the Quick links sections.

 Recorded Music – Streaming and Downloading